reillytilbury/coppafish/docs/method.md

 coefficient maxima.
 Spots are scored by a weighted average around a small local region of the spot where the spot is expressed most strongly.
 The scoring is controlled by config parameters `shape_sign_thresh` and `sigmoid_score_weight`.

-Since OMP is parameter- and filter-dependent, it can be difficult to optimise.
+Since OMP is sensitive to many steps before, it can be difficult to optimise.
 This is why [call spots](#call-spots) is part of the gene calling pipeline, known for its simpler and more intuitive method.

 [^1]: